ArchipelagoMW/Archipelago/worlds/saving_princess/docs/setup_en.md

 If you would still like to use release or collect, refer to [this section of the server commands page](https://archipelago.gg/tutorial/Archipelago/commands/en#collect/release).

 You may use the in-game console to execute the commands, if your slot has permissions to do so.

+### I am trying to configure my controller, but the menu keeps closing itself

+Steam Input will make your controller behave as a keyboard and mouse even while not playing any Steam games.

+To fix this, simply close Steam while playing Saving Princess.

+Another option is to disable Steam Input under `Steam -> Settings -> Controller -> External Gamepad Settings`